bg

 The Three Paths to Privacy: CEX, DEX, and P2P Compared

-Not all no-KYC platforms are created equal.
-They generally fall into three distinct categories, each with its own mechanics, advantages, and disadvantages.
-Understanding these differences is the first step towards making an informed choice.
+Not all no-KYC platforms are the same.
+They generally fall into three categories, each with distinct mechanics, advantages, and risks.
+Understanding these differences is the first step toward making an informed choice.

-Some centralised exchanges operate on a tiered verification system.
-Without KYC, you are granted a basic level of access, typically allowing for crypto deposits and trading up to a certain daily or lifetime withdrawal limit.
-To unlock higher limits or fiat currency transactions, you would need to complete full KYC.
+Some centralised exchanges use a tiered verification system.
+Without KYC, users get basic access, typically allowing crypto deposits and trading up to a certain daily or lifetime withdrawal limit.
+To unlock higher limits or fiat currency transactions, you must complete the full KYC process.
+These platforms offer a familiar user interface and often have high liquidity for popular trading pairs.
+However, you are entrusting your funds to a central entity, meaning you face custodial risk.
+Your account can also be frozen if AML triggers are detected, and privacy is constrained by withdrawal caps.

 Due Diligence is Non-Negotiable: A Framework for Vetting Platforms